Obleo33/jet_fuel/readme.md

 * $ npm start

 ### Use
+* Type in a folder name and click "Create" button to create a new folder
-* Click the sign up link in the upper right hand corner
+* Click on the folder name in the folders list to open
-* Add a name/email/password to create an account
+* Add a name and url into the "Add New Link" section and click the "Crushify!!!" button to create a shortened link
-* Once you have created an account you are able to favorite a movie
-* Click on the favorites link to view favorite movies
+* Crushed links are listed below the new link form
-* Click unfavorite to remove